 Cure #1: Automate reminders—and escalations—to streamline follow-ups.

-Headache #2: It’s tough to track down the right custodians.
+Headache #2: It’s tough to track down the right custodians for a hold.

 Internal team composition and projects change quickly, and you’ll often be an outsider to the context of the threatened litigation coming across your desk.
 How do you keep track of who at your company works in which group, and which departments are involved in which projects?

 Cure #2: Sync with HR and IT, and conduct interviews to narrow the field.